w84death/x86-assembly/bootsector/game3/README.md

 ## Installation

 - Write the game to a bootable floppy disk or configure your emulator to boot from the provided game image.
+    - For older systems (286) use dedicated image
 - Insert the floppy disk into your system or configure the emulator to use the game image.
 - Boot the system from the floppy disk or emulator to start playing the game.

 # Controls

-Spacebar: Rotate the fly to navigate the screen.
+- *Spacebar*: Rotate the fly to navigate the screen.
+- *ESC*: Restart game after loosing all lives.

 # Gameplay

 - Objective: Control the fly, avoid spiders, and collect flowers.
 - Lives: You start with 4 lives.
 Colliding with a spider decreases your life by one.
 If you lose all lives, the game restarts.
 Line under fly indicates lives left.
 - Level Progression: Collect flowers to advance to the next level.
 Each new level spawns more enemies, increasing the difficulty.
 Current level number indicated by a dots on a top-left corner of the screen.
+- Start Over: After you eventually dies the screen pauses so you can take a photo/screenshot of your accomplishment!
+Press ESC to restart game.

 # Code Structure